 Spinal Cord Injury Clinical Advisory Board

-James Guest, MD, PhD, FACS
+James Guest, MD, PhD, FAANS

 • Professor of Neurological Surgery at the University of Miami and The Miami Project to Cure Paralysis